Affording master’s or doctoral tuition after funding four undergraduate years can be tough without aid from MFT scholarships.

 Deadline: June 30th

-Marriage and family majors would be ideal candidates for the $1,000 Future Counselors of America Scholarship, which is gifted by the website DatingAdvice.com yearly.
-It’s designed for United States bachelor’s, master’s, or doctoral students with a cumulative GPA of 3.5 or greater who plan to practice relationship counseling.
+Marriage and family majors are ideal candidates for the $1,000 Future Counselors of America Scholarship.
+It’s gifted by the website DatingAdvice.com yearly.
+It’s designed for United States bachelor’s, master’s, or doctoral students.
+They must have a cumulative GPA of 3.5 or greater and plan to practice relationship counseling.
 Online application instructions include submitting an original essay between 500 and 900 words about psychological issues unique to online dating.

 Contact